Dmitri Dyuzhev: Early life

-Was born on July 9, 1978 in Astrakhan, in the family of actor Petr Dyuzhev and Ludmila Dyuzheva.
+Was born on July 9, 1978, in Astrakhan, in the family of actor Petr Dyuzhev and Ludmila Dyuzheva.
 In 1995 he graduated the "School of Gifted Children" and entered the GITIS (Directing Department, acting group, workshop by Mark Zakharov).
 Dmitri played Donevan in Boris Godunov.
 Rehearsals coincided with the shooting of the television series Bayazet, in which Dyuzhev was invited for one of the main roles, but Dmitri declined to act in the series.

 Career

-Dyuzhev debuted in film 24 Hours by Alexander Atanesyan in 2000.

 Since 2006, Dmitry Dyuzhev is an actor of the Moscow Art Theatre.
-In 2011, Dyuzhev's debut as a director took place.
-After graduating from the High Courses for Scriptwriters and Film Directors, he completed his thesis work - a half-hour film Brothers, which participated in the Kinotavr program in the short films competition.

-In 2015, Dmitry Dyuzhev made his debut as a theater director, staging the play Bench on the play of A. Gelman with the participation of actors: A. Khabarova and V. Lanskoy.
+In 2015, Dmitry Dyuzhev made his debut as a theater director, staging the play Bench on the play of A. Gelman.

-Sanctions

-In February 2023 Canada sanctioned Dmitri Dyuzhev for being involved in Russian propaganda and spreading misinformation relating to the 2022 war in Ukraine.

 Personal life

-On February 14, 2008 Dmitri married Tatiana Dyuzheva, with a traditional Russian Orthodox ceremony held on July 20, 2008.
-Their son, Ivan, was born on 8 August 2008.
+On February 14, 2008, Dmitri married Tatiana Dyuzheva in a traditional Russian Orthodox ceremony held on July 20, 2008.
+They have one son.

+In January 2023, Ukraine imposed sanctions on Dmitri for his support of Russian invasion of Ukraine.
+In February 2023 Canada sanctioned Dmitri Dyuzhev.